Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 ![`THE ACTUAL FUNCTION BEHIND [].v4DD`](./function_obf.webp "The actual function behind [].v4DD")

-Ah, I'm assuming this is an other form of obfuscation employed by the obfuscation tooling, I'll do this for the rest of them when they come up.
+Ah, I'm assuming this is an other form of obfuscation employed by the obfuscation tooling, I'll do this for the rest of them as they come up.

 {{< nobottommargin >}}The fully cleaned up function looks like this:{{< /nobottommargin >}}
 ```js